jamesquinlan/Intro-Database-SQL/lectures/views.md

 3. Complex queries can be stored as a view then simplier queries based on the view can be run by non power users.

-4. As mentioned before, views can be used to update, insert, and delete data from the base table.
+4. As mentioned before, views can be used to update, insert, and delete data from the base table as long as the view is not based on a query containing aggregate functions, `DISTINCT`, `GROUP BY`, or `HAVING` clauses, nor the `UNION` operator.
+Aggregate functions compress many records into one record and therefore updates would not be well-defined.

 5. You can create views based on other views (a.k.a. _nested view_).